 Indigo software downloads, for both the most recent and legacy versions, can be found on our download page.

-Visit our library of user contributions to search for and download plugins, Python scripts, AppleScripts, icons/graphics, and apps that extend Indigo's functionality to work with numerous hardware devices and other sources of information.
+Visit our library of user contributions to search for and download Python scripts, AppleScripts (deprecated in Indigo 7.2 and later), icons/graphics, and apps that extend Indigo's functionality to work with numerous hardware devices and other sources of information.
 These are contributions from our very active user community and so they represent a wide range of solutions.

 Indigo 7 requires Mac OS X 10.7.5 (Lion) or greater — any Mac capable of running Lion will work.